 Testing with a feature toggle

 - Request and end-to-end tests might execute code that would run through the toggle router.
-In their case, we must replace the use of the cache and the backing store with a different mechanism.
+In their case, we either need to give up test parallelism, or change the toggle code to enable different tests having different opinions on the toggle value.

 A request test (in Phoenix parlance, an endpoint test using ConnTest) builds a special